yaojinhui1993/learn/Laravel-Nova/learn.md

 - [X] Server side how to get the property field for a specified resource?

   - In `ResourceIndexController@handle` method, call resources `serializeForIndex` method
-  - Then call trait `ResolveFields@indexFields` method to get current resource fields
+  - Then call trait `ResolveFields@indexFields`'s method to get current resource fields

 - [X] What is the means of `this.$watch` in Vue?